JAForbes/sum-type/docs/patterns.md

 With other libraries, `instanceof` and reference equality is relevant, so we tend to need to rebuild the world from scratch on initialization.

-But because stags has such a simple deserialization strategy (`JSON.parse`), it's rare to need to check all conditions immediately.
+But because `sum-type` has such a simple deserialization strategy (`JSON.parse`), it's rare to need to check all conditions immediately.
 Instead we can react to events and update our tree gradually based on context.

 An example could be a nested structure of `Selected.Y(Loaded.Y(Modified.Y(Saved.Y(x))))`.
 At the start of our data's story we can initialize with the empty Selected state: `Selected.N()`.
 We do not need to set up the entire tree, as when the data isn't selected, it _can't_ be loaded.
 And if it's not loaded, we aren't concerned if it's modified or saved yet.